 Reports can only be published when the registration process has been completed and has been through registration panels.
 At each stage of the inspection process, the registered provider receives a draft inspection report from the Inspectorate which can be made available by the Registered Provider.

 What is enforcement? and how does it happen?

 Enforcement takes place in a number of ways following inspection if there are any identified actions requiring action the provider is required to demonstrate two things in respect of each action.
 One how they will address the issue in the present and secondly what actions they will take to prevent the matter reasonably reoccurring.
 This was referred to in an earlier section as the corrective and Preventative process (CAPA).
-What can sometimes occur either during or after an inspection or as a s result of the Inspectorate receiving unsolicited information is the issuing of an immediate action notice.
+What can sometimes occur either during or after an inspection is the issuing of an immediate action notice.
 Such a notice instructs a service to take a particular course of action which must be complied with in order to address a serious concern immediately.
 Both processes are compulsory and are not optional.

 The outcome of all inspections are referred to the Early Years Regional Registration Panel for a review of registration.
 There are currently eight regional panels devised by geographical area.
 Reports completed and where the providers have completed the CAPA process are brought to the panel.
 Regional panels are authorised to register services, propose conditions to be added or removed from service registrations, and approve the addition of new services wishing to open to the register.
 The panel may request that where there are a number of issues not sufficiently addressed in the CAPA process that a regulatory compliance meeting takes place with the provider to assist the provider to understand what exact actions are required to address the shortfalls identified.
 The majority of services are registered at this stage of the process.